0penByte/LookPositive/README.md

 # LookPositive
 LookPositive is the perfect icon pack for anyone.
 Made with ❤️ by Microwave.

-LookPositive is licensed under the MIT license.
-Learn about MIT here: https://opensource.org/license/MIT/
+LookPositive is licensed under the GPLv3 license.
+Learn about it here: https://www.gnu.org/licenses/gpl-3.0.en.html